-Processors of different cores perform differently according to the application and operating system.
+Processors of different cores perform differently according to the applications and operating system that you use.

 Hyper-Threading is an Intel technology and is helpful when running multi-threaded applications or multiple tasks simultaneously.
 Hyper-Threading enables multi-threaded software applications to execute two software threads in parallel on a single processor execution core, thereby improving system responsiveness.

 AMD processors utilize Hyper-Transport technology for communications between the processor and the chipset.
 Hyper-Transport is a high-speed, low latency, point-to-point link designed to increase the communication speed between integrated circuits in computers.

 When we talk about 32-bit or 64-bit computing we mean the number of binary digits (bits) that can be processed or transmitted in parallel by the computer's operating system.

 This in particular pertains to the number of bits used to represent memory addresses in your computer physical or virtual memory.